A Hometown Atmosphere for Healing

 We are a healthcare company that believes people do better physically, mentally and spiritually when they are as close to home as possible.
-We also believe that people who prefer a small-town lifestyle should be able to receive the highest quality care in the neighborhoods they know and love, which is why we operate licensed sub acute rehabilitation and health care campuses in six communities throughout West Michigan.
+We also believe that people who prefer a small-town lifestyle should be able to receive the highest quality care in the neighborhoods they know and love, which is why we operate licensed sub-acute rehabilitation and health care campuses in seven communities throughout West Michigan.

 You don’t have to leave your community to receive first-class care.
 Our Medicare and Medicaid certified facilities offer exceptional clinical expertise and leading-edge technology along with the friendly, caring service that people are accustomed to in small towns.

 Established Clinical Guidelines

 Based on the most up-to-date clinical information and outcome measurements, our team of professionals has established clinical guidelines for the diagnosis and rehabilitation of many conditions.
 We customize these guidelines, in consultation with your physician and insurance company, to meet your specific clinical needs, under the best direction.

 Our care programs are designed to achieve the goals established by you and your physician.
 This generally involves maximizing your independence and mobility, so you can return to your home and manage life on your own.

 Our Rehab Care is overseen by a Medical Doctor and a Physiatrist – a Medical Doctor who specializes in physical rehabilitation.
 They work together with your doctor and our therapy staff to develop and implement a plan that will restore your independence and mobility.
 A case management team coordinates the activities of all the healthcare professionals working with you and updates your doctor on your progress.

 - Physical Therapists